 - If you wish to keep your Request private, click “Save as Draft.”
 A Request that is saved as a draft, and not published, can only be seen by admins in the Account Management section.
 It is not available in the Workspace.

-If you're interested in learning more about Requests or how to edit/cancel a Request, visit our for more details.
-If you're interested in setting up an approvals process in Wrike, take a look at .
+If you're interested in learning more about Requests or how to edit/cancel a Request, visit our help center for more details.
+If you're interested in setting up an approvals process in Wrike, take a look at this how-to post.

 How will Wrike Requests help you organize your office inquiries?